-NanoXplore is listed on the TSX Venture Exchange and is trading under "GRA".
+NanoXplore is now listed on the Toronto Stock Exchange ("TSX") and is trading under the symbol "GRA".
 It is also listed on the OTCQX and is trading under "NNXPF".
 The Corporation's head and registered office is located at 4500 Thimens Blvd., Montréal, Québec H4R 2P2.